agiac/rivo/README.md

 - `FromFunc`: returns a pipeline which returns a stream that will emit the values returned by the provided function;
 - `FromSeq` and `FromSeq2`: returns a pipeline which returns a stream that will emit the values from the provided iterator;
 - `Tee` and `TeeN`: return n pipelines that each receive a copy of each item from the input stream;
+- `Segregate`:  returns two pipelines, where the first pipeline emits items that pass the predicate, and the second pipeline emits items that do not pass the predicate;
+- `SegregateErrors`: returns two pipelines, where the first pipeline emits items without errors, and the second pipeline emits items with errors;

 ### Sinks
 - `Do`: returns a pipeline which performs a side effect for each item in the input stream;